-The project sites are located on the U.S. Geological Survey (USGS) Bliss Ranch quadrangle map.
+The project site is located on the U.S. Geological Survey (USGS) Poso Farm and Firebaugh quadrangle maps.

-- 17. Please provide the Groundwater Sustainability Agency (GSA) and Groundwater Sustainability Plan (GSP) or Alternative to a GSP that the proposed recharge project is associated:

-Madera County Groundwater Sustainability Agency Chowchilla Subbasin Groundwater Sustainability Plan. - 18.
+- 17. Please provide the Groundwater Sustainability Agency (GSA) and Groundwater Sustainability Plan (GSP) or Alternative to a GSP that the proposed recharge project is associated: Madera County Groundwater Sustainability Agency - 18.
 Please provide any additional information you would like to include in your Self-Certification Form: